 What is the problem and what is the impact of the problem?

-While data on antisemitism in Europe provide heterogeneous results (increase of antisemitism attitude and opinions, or decrease of such attitudes), the number of violent attacks across Europe seem to have increased.
+While data on antisemitism in Europe provide heterogeneous results (increase of antisemitism attitude and opinions, or decrease of such attitudes), the number of violent attacks across Europe seems to have increased.
 This is in particular the case in France, the UK, and Denmark.

 The Community Security Trust (CST) in the UK reported an increase of 60% of violence committed against Jews in the EU between 2008 and 2014.
 The evolution is not linear though.
 There have been important spikes in 2009, when 722 incidents were noted, in 2012, with 406 acts, and in 2014 with 1,179 attacks against Jews.
 2015, with 924 antisemitic incidents nationwide, was a 22 per cent fall from 2014’s record, which had been caused by antisemitic reactions to the conflict in Israel and Gaza during July 2014 (316 incidents) and August 2014 (228 incidents).
 In Belgium, the equality body reports that complaints received for antisemitic incidents have increased from 83 in 2013 to 130 in 2014.